How to cook risotto

 6. Olive Oil

-7. Chicken Stock (4 times the amount of rice you intend to cook)
+7. Chicken Stock (4 times the amount of rice you intend to cook) Or vegetable broth if vegetarian.

 8. Parmesan Cheese

-Step 2: Add in the rice and a bit of olive oil, and stir it to coat it with butter and onion.
+Step 2: Add in the uncooked rice and a bit of olive oil, and stir it to coat it with butter and onion.
 Keep stirring until you notice the rice change from white to translucent.
 You may add a little salt and pepper to add more flavouring.

 Step 3: Your rice is now ready to soak up the chicken stock.
 Gently pour the stock until it just covers the rice.
 Stir the contents and bring it to boil.
+You can add dry white wine here as part of your added liquid if preferred.

 Step 4: When the rice is almost dry, repeat step 3.
 Continue doing this until the rice is cooked, you will notice the change in texture from watery to creamy.
 If you are unsure of when the rice will be ready, you can get a spoon and taste it, the rice should be moist but not hard.
 If you run out of chicken stock in the process, do not fret, you can replace the stock with water, it would not change the taste drastically.